 But now I’m not so sure I failed.
 Perhaps the goal wasn’t to teach us to stay focused but rather to refocus each time distractions pull us away.
 “Whenever your mind wanders, bring your attention back to your breath.”

 Life is distracting.

 This is true about many aspects of life, but it’s particularly true about our finances.

-How do we stay on track with our finances when so many people and things are luring us to spend our money?
+How do we stay on track with our finances when it’s so easy to lure ourselves into spending money?